nanoexpress/addons/packages/swagger-parse/README.md

 # swagger-parse [Alpha]

-TypeScript and Ajv generator add-on for nanoexpres
+TypeScript and Ajv generator add-on for nanoexpres available only in **ESM** mode

 > **This add-on may not work as expected or not work at all**